 Bank of America has similar options as Chase.
 It has 16,000 ATMs, $25 opening deposit and a $12 monthly maintenance fee.
-The monthly maintenance fee can be waived by making a direct deposit of $250 for each statement cycle, by having a $1500 minimum daily balance or by being a student under 24 years of age enrolled in college.
+Bank of America’s monthly maintenance fee can be waived by making a direct deposit of $250 for each statement cycle, by having a $1500 minimum daily balance or by being a student under 24 years of age enrolled in college.
 The same as the previously mentioned banks, there is an overdraft fee of $35, a $2.50 ATM fee for using an ATM outside of the branch system and an international ATM fee of $5 and 3%.

 Free Bank Account Options for Chime:

 Last, we will look at the options for Chime.
 A Chime account is an online spending account with none of the fees mentioned above.
 It has no monthly maintenance fee and no minimum balance requirements.
 With Chime, you also get access to 38,000 fee-free MoneyPass and Visa Plus Alliance ATMs.
 Chime has a $2.50 ATM fee when not using an ATM machine from its own branch, but this does not occur often.
 As mentioned above, Chime as many other banks has a great mobile app and search system.
 This helps find an ATM near you that you can safely use without the fear of getting charge for the service.
 In addition to this, Chime also has the largest number of ATMs free of fees and spread across the state so wherever you go, you do not need to worry.
 As for saving money with Chime, the system rounds up the change from every purchase and adds to the savings account, and you can opt for 10% of every paycheck to go to the savings account.
 We all know that it is a good feeling when we have an additional bundle of cash that we can spend on whatever we please every couple of months.